BobTheBot988/presentazione_blockchain/main.typ

 == ERC-721

 #speaker-note[

+  Now let's talk abouts NFTs defined by the ERC-721 standard.

   The ERC-721 interface defines the standard for NFTs.
 Each token is unique and distinct, unlike ERC-20 tokens which are fungible (all identical).
 To contrain this non fungibility every Token must  have a unique id.

-  Each NFT can have vanities by implementing the ERC-721-metadata which contains:
+  Each NFT can have vanities by implementing the ERC-721-metadata interface which contains:
    + name(): that gives us the name of the collection in which the NFT is contained.
    + symbol(): This will give us the symbol of the collection.
-   + tokenUri(uint tokenAdr): This will give us the URI so that we can display the NTF.
+   + tokenUri(uint tokenAdr): This will give us the URI so that we can display the NTF in a front-end application.

 ]